-What are the Differences Between B2B and B2C Marketing?
-An Essential Guide
+What are the Differences Between B2B & B2C Marketing?
+A Guide

 Depending on whether your marketing efforts are business to business (B2B) or business to consumer (B2C), everything from the size of your pool of potential customers, to customer intent, search behaviour, advertising focus, and the length and complexity of transactions will be completely different.
 So you better brush up!
 This guide runs you through the key differentiators between the two marketing practices in clear, jargon-free language.

 When it comes to B2C marketing, your potential customers are individual consumers.
 Traditionally, these would have been the people who saw your products on shelves or engaged with your print, billboard, TV and radio ads.

 Nowadays, it’s anyone with a smartphone or laptop and a need to buy a product or service.
 According to research by Deloitte, 91% of 18 to 75 year olds in the UK - equivalent to around 43 million people - check their phone daily.
 Although not everyone will be a customer, it represents a huge pool of people to target.

 Through B2B lead generation, your pool of potential buyers is limited to businesses within your area of operation.
 By definition, this will reduce the amount of potential customers, but larger order value and longer relationships, as well as the option for more targeted pitching and advertising, can offset this.

 For B2C, a stationery retailer might sell a pencil case to a customer, along with a few pens and pencils to fill it with, and a couple of notebooks to write in.

 A stationery order in the B2B sector may see a crate of pens being sold, along with 16 whiteboards, 48 board erasers, four desks and four kg of coffee granules.

 The former transaction fulfils one customer’s needs there and then; the latter fulfils the needs of an entire department within a company.